Skip to Content

 Course Description:

-Beginning with an introduction to Sikh history and literature, the main focus of this course is to survey some of the key concepts of Sikh philosophy and spirituality (gurmat), investigating their relevance to our contemporary world, and asking a variety of questions.
+Beginning with an introduction to Sikh history and literature, the main focus of the course is to survey some of the key concepts of Sikh philosophy and spirituality ( gurmat), investigating their relevance to our contemporary world, and asking a variety of questions.
 How do gurmat concepts inform the Sikh vision of life?
 What can they tell us about the nature of reality?
-Or about the nature of the mind/self/ego?
-Specifically, we shall be looking at some of the terms used by the Sikh Gurus and ask how these terms address themes such as the nature of consciousness, theism/atheism, spirituality, death and rebirth, liberation, time/language, the nature of self and mind, and of course, ethics.
+Or about themes such as the nature of consciousness and spirituality, self and mind, death and rebirth, liberation, time, the nature of self and mind, and of course, ethics.
+Specifically, we shall be looking at how to apply the teachings of the Sikh Gurus to currently important issues in an era of geopolitical uncertainty.
+These issues may include health, ecology, homelessness, diaspora, sovereignty, decolonization.